brajeshwar/brajeshwar.github.io/bookmarks/k.md

 ## 2024

+- [Krita](https://krita.org/en/) is a FREE and [open source](https://invent.kde.org/graphics/krita) painting program.
+It is made by artists that want to see affordable art tools for everyone.
 - [Konty](https://konty.app) Make hand-drawn style wireframes quickly and easily.
 - [KDE Connect](https://kdeconnect.kde.org) enables communication between all your devices.
 [Soduto](https://www.soduto.com) is an [open-source](https://github.com/soduto/Soduto) KDEConnect compatible client for macOS.
 - [Kener](https://kener.ing) is a [Open-Source](https://github.com/rajnandan1/kener) Status Page System.